A Look Inside Our New

 Our new winery features state-of-the-art water reclamation technologies, including our dedicated Membrane Bioreactor (MBR), which treats and filters 100% of the water from our cellar with natural biological activity and reduces our potable water needs by 37%.

 More than 3,000 building materials and equipment choices were carefully vetted for harmful and commonly found “red list” chemicals.
 Reclaimed redwood siding on the winery and tasting room was salvaged from old wine tanks built by Cherokee Winery in the 1930s, then and later disassembled by Robert Mondavi when he purchased the brand.
-Oak flooring, as well as wall and ceiling paneling in offices and the tasting room are sourced from naturally felled valley oak trees that required removal for safety.
+Oak flooring, as well as wall and ceiling paneling in offices and the tasting room were sourced from naturally felled valley oak trees that required removal for safety.

 Living Building Challenge